 When your immune system reacts to certain foreign substances — including food, drugs, chemicals, animals or airborne pollen — it can trigger an allergic response.
 While some reactions can be serious or life-threatening, common seasonal allergy symptoms usually include itchy, watery and puffy eyes; sneezing, runny nose and congestion; coughing; headache; and (you guessed it) sore throat.

 Mild cases of the common cold, flu and COVID-19 are primarily treated with OTC medications, lots of fluids and rest.
 Strep can be treated with the same, plus antibiotics.
+And there are treatments for mild to moderate COVID-19, including monoclonal antibodies and Paxlovid, an oral antiviral medication.
 An OTC antihistamine or decongestant may help relieve seasonal allergy symptoms; however, your doctor may also recommend prescription medications, such as steroids.

-Flu and COVID-19 can only be confirmed by an in-office test and additional medical care may be required.
-However, not everyone will need to be tested for flu or COVID-19, and not all who are sick with one — or both, in rare instances — of the illnesses will require medical care, but all should stay home to avoid spreading illness.
+Flu and COVID-19 can only be confirmed by a test and additional medical care may be required.
+However, not all who are sick with one — or both, in rare instances — of the illnesses will require medical care, but all should stay home and follow CDC isolation guidance to avoid spreading illness.

-Call your doctor if you have been exposed to COVID-19 or if you experience severe symptoms.
+Call your doctor if you have been exposed to COVID-19 or if you are experiencing symptoms — even if you have been vaccinated — and get tested.
+Follow the CDC's guidance on preventing the spread of COVID-19.
 Emergency care is needed if you have severe shortness of breath; bluish discoloration around your mouth or in your extremities; profound weakness or an inability to walk; or an altered mental state or confusion.

 You should also talk to your doctor if you have a sore throat for more than one week or if it is accompanied by hoarseness, shortness of breath, difficulty swallowing, blood in your saliva or a lump in your neck.
 While throat cancer is rare, early detection and treatment can be life-saving.